MinervaExpt/NuCCSemiInclusiveHelium/README.md

 - `/includes` -  Shared .cxx files that use a Makefile to Compile and build .o libraries.
 These .cxx files  contain the Binning, Cuts, plotting functions, hist Naming, The Helium CVUniverse, CryoTank Fiduical functionality, and definitions Used for the ME 1D/2D anaylsis
 - `/eventselection`  - 1D Event Selection marcos to apply cuts to make hist for Semi-Incluive Helium Event Selection for RECO MC and, TRUE MC, and DATA
 - `/eventselection2D` - 2D Event Selection marcos to apply cuts and make hist for Semi-Incluive Helium Event Selection for RECO MC and, TRUE MC, and DATA
 - `/Make_Plots` - To make Plots  from the Event Selection from `/eventselection`
-- `/Make_2DPlots' - Plottin from 2D Event Selection from `/eventselection2D`
+- `/Make_2DPlots` - To make Plots from 2D Event Selection from `/eventselection2D`
-- `/Make_CrossSection` - macros to make Helium Cross Section
+- `/Make_CrossSection` - Macros to Extract and Plot Helium Cross Section

 ### Physics Analysis